tejas-2232/python-All-in-One/README.md

 * so that when we need to visit the concepts,its available for us.

 _The Structure is like_

+1. Data Types
-1. Conditional statements
+2. Conditional statements
-  1.1 If loop
+  2.1 If loop
-  1.2 for loop
+  2.2 for loop
-  1.3 while loop
+  2.3 while loop

-2. Functions and variables
+3. Functions and variables

-3. Classes
+4. Classes
-4. Reading files
+5. Reading files
-5. Strings
+6. Strings
-6. functions and files
+7. functions and files
-7. memorizing logic
+8. memorizing logic

-__1. Conditional statements<br>__
+__2. Conditional statements<br>__

-_1.1 If else Loop:_
+_2.1 If else Loop:_

        ```
        password = raw_input("Enter the password")